 Methadone is a strong opioid agonist drug that creates intense effects even when taken as prescribed.
 Even though many Americans are being treated safely with methadone every day either for pain or for the issue of opioid addiction, the drug can also cause euphoria and relaxation, which is why it is so often abused.
 Those who misuse it can experience a host of problems, one of which is dependence.
 The safest, most effective way to overcome this and avoid addiction is to attend methadone detox.

 Unfortunately, even those who take methadone as prescribed can become dependent on the drug.
 Dependence can also lead to abuse, as well as other issues, such as an uncomfortable, and sometimes even life-threatening, withdrawal syndrome.
-The best, safest way for a person to be treated with this issue is in a professional detox facility that offers intensive, medically supervised withdrawal treatment.
+The best way for a person to be treated with this issue is in a professional detox facility that offers intensive, medically supervised withdrawal treatment.

 If you or someone you love has become dependent on methadone and the problem has gotten out of control, don’t worry.
 There are plenty of safe, reliable medical detox centers near you where you can get the help you need.
 Just call 800-483-2193 now to speak with a treatment advisor.